lovefc/php-nginx/doc/readme-en.md

 > The configured $path represents the current directory.
 If you want to configure other directories, please fill in the absolute path.

-> And to ensure that the directory has read-write permission, the log file may not be created in the directory where root belongs.
+> And to ensure that the directory has read-write permission.